natebarksdale/natebarksdale.github.io/src/content/blog/2008-07-16-stuff-white-people-like-writing.md

 ---
 author: Nate Barksdale
 pubDatetime: 2008-07-16
-modDatetime: 2008-07-16
+modDatetime: 2025-03-10T19:04:04Z
-title: Stuff white people like: writing
+title: Stuff white people like - writing
 slug: stuff-white-people-like-writing
 featured: false
 draft: false
 description: This post discusses the racial breakdown of under-35 artists and writers, highlighting the challenges and representation of writers of color.
 emoji: 🎨
 tags:
   - 🌍 Diversity
   - ✍️ Literature